mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 1. Generate thousands of "feature" images[^feature-image] at 4 different sizes with [**gulp-responsive**](https://github.com/mahnunchik/gulp-responsive).
 2. Optimize all images using [**gulp-imagemin**](https://github.com/sindresorhus/gulp-imagemin).
-3. Save the optimized images directly to the destination folder, bypassing Jekyll completely.
+3. Save the optimized images directly to the destination folder --- bypassing Jekyll and a full-site rebuild.

-[^feature-image]: I classify "features" as large, often full-width images popularized by **Bootstrap** and its [Jumbotron component](https://v4-alpha.getbootstrap.com/components/jumbotron/).
+[^feature-image]: I classify "features" as large, often full-width images commonly seen in landing pages built with **Bootstrap** and other popular CSS frameworks.

 This helped some, but it wasn't until I [dropped GraphicsMagick](https://github.com/mmistakes/made-mistakes-jekyll/commit/56bbd9bf5429a269047a41e045cc2ef0bf34e62b) for [Sharp](https://github.com/lovell/sharp)[^sharp-gif] did I see a noticeable improvement...

 [^sharp-gif]: Sharp is super fast, but only resizes JPEG, PNG, WebP, and TIFF images... no GIF.
-It's also a pain in the ass to install on Windows due to [`node-gyp`](https://github.com/nodejs/node-gyp).
+It's also a pain in the ass to install on Windows due to the [`node-gyp`](https://github.com/nodejs/node-gyp) dependency.

 {% include notice type="info" content="
 #### Sharp Really is as Fast as they Say